The Surrealist Art Movement: André Breton, the Subconscious, and Surrealism

 The interesting thing about Surrealism is that despite its emphasis on the subconscious, the movement also includes works that were obviously well-thought out and logically executed, with only the subject matter remaining surreal.

 Salvador Dali is probably the most famous of those Surrealist painters.
-He’s known for his strange, eye-twisting landscapes often full of symbolic creatures and objects.
+He’s known for his strange, eye-twisting landscapes filled with symbolic objects (like melting clocks) or fantastical beasts like the ones below:

 It’s because of Dali that the Surrealist movement has most often been associated with crystal clear dreamlike imagery.
 Not all Surrealists painted so realistically as Dali—some Surrealists leaned more towards Cubism and others towards collage, yet all were accepted at Surrealist artists.